barbosa/clorox/README.md

 //
 ```

 I've never liked this 8 lines above (7 coment lines + 1 blank one).
-It does nothing but just puts a lot of unuseful information in the beginning of your Objective-C/Swift files.
+It does nothing but puts a lot of unuseful information in the beginning of your Objective-C/Swift files.
 If it is an open source project or if it is gonna be distributed, then yes, it makes sense to have it.
 Otherwise, it is just a waste of LOC.
 I'll tell you why, line by line:

 Line      |    Explanation
 ----------|----------------